Policies & Terms

 3.5.
 Minors as Independent Business Owners: Minors who are at least 16 years of age may become IBOs only for the single purpose of merchandising products and services offered through or by Amway.
-A minor who desires to become an IBO must: (a) obtain a parent’s or guardian’s signature on the IBO Registration Agreement; (b) be sponsored by or added to his or her parent’s or guardian’s IB if the parent or guardian of the minor is an IBO; and (c) must not be a signatory in any IB other than a parent’s or guardian’s IB.
+A minor who desires to become an IBO must be added as a co-owner to his or her parent’s or guardian’s IB.
+Minors cannot serve in the role as Business Manager in any IB.

 3.6.
 Term: The term of the IBO Contract shall expire at the end of each calendar year, with the exception of initial registrations accepted by Amway between September 1 and December 31, in which case such initial term shall expire at the end of the subsequent calendar year.

 3.7.
 Annual Renewal: In order to renew the IBO Contract, an IBO must annually file a request to renew the IBO Contract, along with the required annual business renewal fee, by December 31 of the year preceding the year for which the IBO is renewing.
 Amway reserves the right to reject any renewal request, or revoke any IBO’s renewal agreement, if the IBO is not in compliance with all provisions of the IBO Contract.
-An annual renewal agreement may be completed and signed in one of the following ways: (a) an IBO may complete, sign and submit an electronic version of the renewal agreement and pay the required annual business fee in accordance with the procedures on the Amway website; (b) an IBO may renew and pay the required annual business fee by telephone at 1-800-253-6500; (c) an IBO may sign an automatic renewal agreement with Amway; unless they instruct Amway otherwise, IBOs who have reached the level of Silver Producer or above will be automatically renewed in order to avoid an inadvertent interruption of their business; or (d) an IBO may complete, sign and return a paper version of the Renewal Agreement (SA-469), along with the required annual business renewal fee; if sent by mail, the envelope must be postmarked by December 31.
+An annual renewal agreement may be completed and signed in one of the following ways: (a) an IBO may complete, sign and submit an electronic version of the renewal agreement and pay the required annual business fee in accordance with the procedures on the Amway website; (b) an IBO may renew and pay the required annual business fee by telephone at 1-800-253-6500; or (c) an IBO may sign an automatic renewal agreement with Amway and pay the required annual business fee; unless they instruct Amway otherwise, IBOs who have reached the level of Silver Producer or above will be automatically renewed in order to avoid an inadvertent interruption of their business.

 3.8.
 Late Renewal: In the event that Amway accepts an IBO’s renewal agreement that was not filed in compliance with Rule 3.7, Amway is not required to restore that IBO’s sponsoring relationship(s) with downline IBOs.